domkm/graphql-best-practices/README.md

 ### Headers

 Headers should be used for all information that is expected to be available in all resolvers.
 For example, a token to authenticate the current user might be sent in the `Authorization` header or the current user's language preference might be sent in the `Accept-Language` header.
-These are not specific to any field and should therefore be sent via headers.
+These are not specific to any field and should, therefore, be sent via headers.
 Do _not_ try to do something like this:

 ```graphql
 query {